 A market segmentation approach is conducted by following certain fairly standard steps that are designed to understand the correlation patterns among large consumer groups.
 Segmentation begins by identifying a constellation of metrics that will be used as the basis for determining how to group consumers.

 A feature of target market segmentation is the creation of consumer personas or profiles that are used to cluster or group consumers for more effective marketing.

 Consumer personas are pegged to distinct market segments identified through the segmentation processes.
 The use of consumer personas and market sub-segments requires a balancing act of using fine-grained filters while avoiding discriminations that are too fine.
 Conceptually, consumer personas and sub-segments help businesses to reconcile consumer needs and desires with the limited resources of the firm.

-Examples of Two Consumer Profiles for Couples Traveling to Barcelona
+Two Consumer Profile Examples for Couples Visiting Barcelona